Seri Ruam Thai makes last appeal

 Although Thailand has enormous potential, things are not as they are supposed to be, he added.

-Meanwhile, the Pheu Thai Party's economic team assured the public yesterday that its policies will be executed to benefit people in every social class, especially at the grassroots level.
+Meanwhile, the Pheu Thai Party's economic team assured the public on Friday that its policies will be executed to benefit people in every social class, especially at the grassroots level.

 During its last press conference on Friday, Prommin Lertsuridej, chief of Pheu Thai's team working on the party's policies and economic affairs committee, said that every policy aims to help the country's economy recover while providing the public with freedom of speech and public resources.